jworender/lle/Cases/Case_1/README.md

 the outcome of a handful of examples and was not required to fully describe any outcomes).
 The time it took was comparable as well (~2 seconds using the same hardware as above).
-In the future, it may be advantageous to use Ridge Regression as a an approximator with nearly the same fidelity since it has a closed form solution and may be easier to parallelize for use with high performance computation hardware.
+In the future, it may be advantageous to use Ridge Regression as an alternative with nearly the same fidelity since it has a closed form solution and may be easier to parallelize for use with high performance computation hardware.
 Comparing the two sets of plots, they look very similar but there are a few differentiating details.